 - Social networking opportunities for alumni

 - 12-step meetings in the community for graduates and members of the public

 - Community service outreach projects for alumni

-Continuing care for treatment program alumni isn’t just about events, meetings or activities.
+Continuing care for program alumni isn’t just about events, meetings, or activities.
 It’s about providing support for graduates who are continuing to grow in recovery.
 Aftercare services for teens may cover a wide range of services, including:

 - Advanced therapy for sober teens

 - Vocational counseling and job placement assistance

 - Nutritional counseling and personal training for teens

 As the parents of a teen rehab graduate, you’ll need support as you help your teen make the transition to adulthood.
 Continuing care services are available for families as well as for teen alumni.
 We encourage you to take advantage of these recovery resources by participating actively in counseling sessions, peer group support meetings, and experiential therapies.

 It’s difficult to help a teen stay sober if you don’t have adequate help for yourself and the other members of your family.
 It’s just as important for parents, siblings, and other family members to receive counseling as it is for the addicted teen.
 Counseling for families covers important topics in addiction recovery, including: